hikari-no-yume/oneko-uxn/README.md

 [Download the uxn ROM here](https://github.com/hikari-no-yume/oneko-uxn/releases/download/1.2.sakura.5.uxn.1/1.2.sakura.5.uxn.1.zip)

-Warning: If you run `uxnemu oneko-uxn.rom` and just get a black screen, this is due [a bug in uxnemu that was only fixed very recently](https://lists.sr.ht/~rabbits/public-inbox/%3C536EBE67-0820-49FF-BBAF-50FBE4DFEF97%40noyu.me%3E).
+Warning: If you run `uxnemu oneko-uxn.rom` and just get a black screen, this is due to [a bug in uxnemu that was only fixed very recently](https://lists.sr.ht/~rabbits/public-inbox/%3C536EBE67-0820-49FF-BBAF-50FBE4DFEF97%40noyu.me%3E).
 The workaround is to add at least one option, e.g. `uxnemu oneko-uxn.rom -neko`.

 Manual
 ------